pkasila/sorting-project/README.md

 A group assignment at the Lyceum BSU on sorting arrays using different sorting algorithms.

 # What is this project?
-This project is a project that groups of students at the Lyceum BSU had to complete afterwards studying the theory of sorting algorithms in C++.
+This project is a project that groups of students at the Lyceum BSU had to complete after learning the theory behind sorting algorithms.
 It was necessary to compare different sorting algorithms.

 # What has been done?
 - [x] Generation of source data